-2004), the bias and rmse of 21 August are still of comparable if not better quality.
-Moreover, in this paper our focus is on the daytime atmosphere, where the errors are lower than the 24-hour-averages given in Table 1.
+August.
+We believe that this difference is a result of the difficult initialization situation on 20 August, as mentioned above.
+In comparison with other recent modeling studies over terrain of similar complexity (e.g., Zängl et al. 2004), the bias and rmse of 21 August are still of comparable, if not better, quality.
+Moreover, in this paper our focus is on the daytime atmosphere, for which the errors are lower than the 24-h averages given in Table 1.

-In Fig. 3, modeled vertical profiles of potential temperature are compared to radiosondes launched at site A1.
-A comparison of wind profiles is not possible due to a failure in the measurements.
+In Fig. 3, modeled vertical profiles of potential temperature are compared with radiosondes launched at site A1.
+A comparison of wind profiles is not possible because of a failure in the measurements.
 The skill scores have been calculated using data up to an altitude of 6 km (see Table 2).
-Again, 21 August shows a worse average rmse than 22 August, namely 1.23 K vs. 0.85 K, but this is still considered low.
-Given the more complicated synoptic conditions on 21 and 22 August, the results are surprisingly good and justify the use of the 'LU-SM'-setup from 25 August on 21 and 22 August, at least for the evaluation of the daytime atmosphere.
-While the model fails to reproduce the mid-level inversions mostly seen between 3 and 4 km altitude, this shortcoming does not influence the following analyses, as this paper focuses on processes occurring within the valley atmosphere, i.e. at altitudes lower than 3 km.
+Again, 21 August shows a worse average rmse than does 22 August (1.23 vs 0.85 K), but this value is still considered to be low.
+Given the more complicated synoptic conditions on 21 and 22 August, the results are surprisingly good and justify the use of the LU-SM setup from 25 August on 21 and 22 August, at least for the evaluation of the daytime atmosphere.
+Although the model fails to reproduce the midlevel inversions mostly seen between 3 and 4 km of altitude, this shortcoming does not influence the following analyses, because this paper focuses on processes that occur within the valley atmosphere, that is, at altitudes lower than 3 km.